Home // About Aristos // Contact Aristos // What Art Is // Other Sites // Support Aristos! // Search // Archives

 7/12: Daily Telegraph (London): "We Have Had Enough of Con Artists" (On Antony Gormley's One & Other scam at Trafalgar Square in London: live webstream, through 10/14/09.)

 7/9: Los Angeles Times Op-Ed: "What Makes the Arts 'Essential'?
 Let Me Draw You a Picture."
-(For Part 2 of comments, scroll down to end of this cached version of the article.
-Part 1, which cited my article "The Child As Poet: A Dangerous and Insidious Myth," is lost somewhere in cyberspace.)
+(For part 2 of comments, scroll down to end of this cached version of the article. part 1, which cited my article "The Child As Poet: A Dangerous and Insidious Myth," is lost somewhere in cyberspace.)

 6/25: Another Bouncing Ball (AJ): "Odd Man Out--Andrew Wyeth: Remembrance at [the Seattle Art Museum]."
 (Wyeth disparaged.)